mrocklin/blog/_posts/work/2016-12-31-dask-images.md

 So here we've constructed a lazy Dask.array from many delayed calls to `skimage.io.imread`.
 We haven't done any actual work yet, we've just constructed a parallel array that knows how to get any particular slice of data if necessary.
-This gives us a full NumPy-like abstaction on top of all of these remote images.
+This gives us a full NumPy-like abstraction on top of all of these remote images.
 For example we can now download a particular image just by slicing our Dask array.